sean-rowe/team-pattern/README.md

 The Team Pattern is built around six key components, each with a specific role:

 1. **Workers**: Handle the core business logic and data transformations, ensuring operations are executed correctly and efficiently.
-Workers are invoked exclusively by Delegators and must use Error class `assertion` methods to validate data within the state they process.
+Workers are invoked exclusively by Delegators and must use Error class methods to validate data within the state they process.

 2. **Fetchers**: Manage data access and retrieval from external systems, abstracting complexities and providing clean interfaces for data consumption.
 Fetchers return Pydantic models representing the extracted data and do not handle errors internally.

 3. **Delegators**: Orchestrate workflows by coordinating between Fetchers, Workers, and Investigators to manage complex business processes seamlessly.
 Delegators contain only a single `process` method, avoid direct data manipulation, do not manage state beyond the provided state objects, and rely on Investigators for decision-making without interacting with Error components.

 4. **Investigators**: Enforce business rules and validations, maintaining data integrity by answering specific true/false questions about the data.
 They are pure functions that check only one condition per method.

 5. **Error Components**: Provide an error handling framework, acting as type guards to validate state objects.
 They utilize Investigators to assess data and raise exceptions if validations fail.
 Delegators do not interact directly with Error components; instead, Workers and Investigators handle validations and error assertions.

 6. **State Models**: Define immutable data structures that traverse the system, ensuring consistency and reliability throughout the processing pipeline.
 They validate the shape of the data but remain agnostic to business rules, focusing solely on data structure integrity.

 ### Principles